-- Ligaments can be cut to help relieve tightness in a stiff joint.
+- Cut ligaments to help relieve tightness in a stiff joint.
 They can also be repaired or rebuilt.

-- Collect a sample of joint tissue or joint fluid (synovial fluid) may be collected for laboratory
+- Collect a sample of joint tissue or joint fluid (synovial fluid) for testing (biopsy).

-- Scar tissue or an area of joint lining
+- Remove scar tissue or an area of joint lining (synovium) that is swollen.

-Some joint problems may sometimes be repaired using a
+Some joint problems may be repaired using arthroscopy with open surgery.

 How To Prepare